A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: The algorithm

-Create an auxiliary graph $H$ on vertex set $x_1,\ldots,x_p$, where $x_i$ can be thought of a copy of the head of the edge $e_i$ (we also say that $x_i$ {\em{corresponds}} to the head of $e_i$).
+Create an auxiliary graph $H$ on vertex set $x_1,\ldots,x_p$, where $x_i$ can be thought of as a copy of the head of the edge $e_i$ (we also say that $x_i$ {\em{corresponds}} to the head of $e_i$).
 In $H$, we put an edge between $x_i$ and $x_{i+1}$ for each $i=1,2,\ldots,p$ (where $x_{p+1}=x_1$), and moreover, for each self-crossing $(i,j)$ of $W$, we put an edge between $x_i$ and $x_j$.
 The latter edges, corresponding to self-crossings, are called {\em{internal}}.
-Note that since each terminal is visited exactly once on $W$, vertices $x_{i_1},\ldots,x_{i_{|T|}}$ are the only vertices out of $x_1,\ldots,x_p$ that correspond to terminals.
+Note that since each terminal is visited exactly once on $W$, vertices $x_{\lambda_1},\ldots,x_{\lambda_{|T|}}$ are the only vertices out of $x_1,\ldots,x_p$ that correspond to terminals.

 \begin{claim} The graph $H$ is outerplanar and has an outerplanar embedding where the cycle $(x_1,\ldots,x_p)$ is the boundary of the outer face.
-Moreover, each vertex $x_{i_j}$, for $j\in [|T|]$, has degree $2$ in $H$. \end{claim} \begin{proof} To see that $H$ admits the desired outerplanar embedding, it suffices to show that there are no indices $i<i'<j<j'$ such that both $(i,j)$ and $(i',j')$ are self-crossings of $W$.
+Moreover, each vertex $x_{\lambda_j}$, for $j\in [|T|]$, has degree $2$ in $H$. \end{claim} \begin{proof} To see that $H$ is a cycle with non-crossing chords, it suffices to show that there are no indices $i<i'<j<j'$ such that both $(i,j)$ and $(i',j')$ are self-crossings of $W$.
 However, if this was the case, then the self-crossing $(i',j')$ would yield a crossing of the closed walks $W_1$ and $W_2$ obtained by splitting $W$ at the self-crossing $(i,j)$.
-Since $W$ is reduced, this cannot happen.
+Since $W$ is cactuslike, this cannot happen.

-To see that the vertex $x_{i_j}$, corresponding to the terminal $t_j$, has degree $2$ in $H$, observe that otherwise $x_{i_j}$ would be incident to some internal edge of $H$.
+To see that the vertex $x_{\lambda_j}$, corresponding to the terminal $t_j$, has degree $2$ in $H$, observe that otherwise $x_{\lambda_j}$ would be incident to some internal edge of $H$.
 This means that $W$ would have a self-crossing at $t_j$, but $W$ visits each terminal at most once; a contradiction. \cqed\end{proof}

 Fix an outerplanar embedding of $H$ as in Claim~\ref{cl:Houterplanar}.
 Let $S$ be a graph with vertex set consisting of the inner faces of $H$, where two faces are considered adjacent if and only if they share an edge in $H$.
 Since $H$ is outerplanar and connected, it follows that $S$ is a tree.